David-OConnor/graphics/README.md

 fn draw_entities(entities: &mut Vec<Entity>, snapshots: &[Snapshot]) {
     *entities = Vec::new();

+    // Note: If you associate a color with a `Vertex` in a `Mesh`, that will override
+    // entity color.

     // Alternate way to construct: use its `Default` impl, overriding fields as required. entities.push(Entity::new(
         // manually set the `scale_partial` field with a `Vec3` if using non-uniform scaling.